idealo/idealo.github.io/README.md

 ## Thanks

 We use/used these Project to make our work easier.
-We are happy for OpenSource and want to thanks to these Projects:
+We are happy for OpenSource and want to express our thanks to these Projects:

 [NextJS](https://github.com/vercel/next.js)